-- 3. The Disclosing Party will submit an updated certification at the end of each calendar quarter in which there occurs any event that materially affects the accuracy of the statements and information set forth in paragraphs A.1. and A.2. above. - 4.
-The Disclosing Party certifies that either: (i) it is not an organization described in section 501(c)(4) of the Internal Revenue Code of 1986; or (ii) it is an organization described in section 501(c)(4) of the Internal Revenue Code of 1986 but has not engaged and will not engage in "Lobbying Activities". - 5.
-If the Disclosing Party is the Applicant, the Disclosing Party must obtain certifications equal in form and substance to paragraphs A.I. through A.4. above from all subcontractors before it awards any subcontract and the Disclosing Party must maintain all such subcontractors' certifications for the duration of the Matter and must make such certifications promptly available to the City upon request.

-B. CERTIFICATION REGARDING EQUAL EMPLOYMENT OPPORTUNITY

-If the Matter is federally funded, federal regulations require the Applic ant and all proposed

-n writing at the outset of
+3. The Disclosing Party will submit an updated certification at the end of each calendar quarter in which there occurs any event that materially affects the accuracy of the statements and information set forth in paragraphs A.l. and

+File #: O2013-1595, Version: 1 A.2. above.
+4. The Disclosing Party certifies that either: (i) it is not an organization described in section 501(c)(4) of the Internal Revenue Code of 1986; or (ii) it is an organization described in section 501(c)(4) of the Internal Revenue Code of 1986 but has not engaged and will not engage in "Lobbying Activities".
+5 If the Disclosing-Party is the Applicant, the Disclosing-Parly-must-obtain certifications equal in form and substance to paragraphs A.l. through A.4. above from all subcontractors before it awards any subcontract and the Disclosing Party must maintain all such subcontractors' certifications for the duration of the Matter and must make such certifications promptly available to the City upon request.
+B. CERTIFICATION REGARDING EQUAL EMPLOYMENT OPPORTUNITY If the Matter is federally funded, federal regulations require the Applicant and all proposed subcontractors to submit the following information with their bids or in writing at the outset of negotiations.
+Is the Disclosing Party the Applicant? [] Yes [] No If "Yes," .answer the three questions below: 1.
+Have you developed and do you have on file affirmative action programs pursuant to applicable federategulations?
+(See 41 CFR Part 60-2.) []Yes []No al 2.
+Have you filed with the Joint Reporting Committee, the Director of the Office of Federal Contract Compliance Programs, or the Equal Employment Opportunity Commission all reports due under the applicable filing requirements? [] Yes [] No 3.
+Have you participated in any previous contracts or subcontracts subject to the equal opportunity clause? []Yes [JNo If you checked "No" to question 1. or 2. above, please provide an explanation: Page 10 of 13 SECTION VII" ACKNOWLEDGMENTS, CONTRACT INCORPORATION, COMPLIANCE, PENALTIES, DISCLOSURE
-negotiations.
-NA

-[]Yes []No

-[]Yes